-Wholesaling Houses: The Ultimate Guide For Beginners (2023)
+Wholesaling Houses: The Ultimate Guide For Beginners (2024)

 What Is Wholesaling Houses?

-Wholesaling houses bridges the gap between property sellers and potential end buyers in the real estate realm.
+Wholesaling houses bridges the gap between property sellers and potential end buyers in the real estate industry.
 House wholesaling involves an investor – the wholesaler – who secures a contract with a property seller, only to subsequently assign or sell that contract to another buyer, typically another investor.

 The beauty of wholesaling real estate lies in its simplicity: wholesalers seek properties priced below market value, often those needing repairs or with motivated sellers.
 Once an under-valued property is under contract, the wholesaler seeks an interested buyer willing to pay a slightly higher price.